What Is a Catheter-Associated Urinary Tract Infection (CAUTI)?

 Another useful test is a urine culture.
 This test identifies any bacteria or fungi in your urine.
 Knowing what caused the infection can help your doctor treat it.

-Sometimes, your bladder does not move urine out of your body quickly enough.
+Sometimes, your bladder doesn’t move urine out of your body quickly enough.
 This can happen even with a catheter.
 Retained urine is more likely to grow bacteria.
 Infection risk increases the longer urine stays in your bladder.
-Your doctor may recommend an imaging test, such as an ultrasound scan, of your bladder to see if you are retaining urine.
+Your doctor may recommend an imaging test of your bladder, such as an ultrasound scan, to see if you’re retaining urine.

 CAUTIs tend to be more resistant to treatment than other UTIs.
 This is true in general for hospital-acquired infections.
 CAUTIs are dangerous because they can lead to severe kidney infections.
 This makes prompt diagnosis and treatment vital for your long-term health.

 Your doctor will likely prescribe antibiotics to kill off any harmful bacteria.
 In most cases, these will be oral antibiotics.
-However, you may be given intravenous (IV) antibiotics in the case of a severe infection.
+You may be given antibiotics intravenously in the case of a severe infection.
 If the infection causes bladder spasms, your doctor may prescribe an anti-spasmodic to lessen bladder pain.

 Increasing your fluid intake can also help you feel better by flushing bacteria from your urinary system.
-However, some fluids should be avoided.
+Certain fluids should be avoided.
 These include:

 - citrus fruit juices